-When an individual cannot make informed general care and control decisions for themselves, oftentimes a guardianship is established in the probate court for the well being of another.
-The Law Office of Dean E. Patrick, PLLC is prepared to handle any adult or minor guardianship matters.
-Dean Patrick knows that when others question the assigned guardianship in the probate court, the legal proceedings can become to start getting very complicated and time-extensive.
-It is important to have a skilled guardianship lawyer there like Mr. Patrick who can protect the purpose and uphold the integrity of guardians.
+When an individual cannot make informed general care and control decisions for themselves, oftentimes is established in the probate court for the well being of another.
+The Patrick & Associates, PLLC. is prepared to handle any adult or minor guardianship matters.
+Dean Patrick knows that when others question the assigned in the probate court, the legal proceedings can become to start getting very complicated and time-extensive.
+It is important to have a skilled lawyer there like Mr. Patrick who can protect the purpose and uphold the integrity of guardians.

-There are three types of guardianships available under Michigan law:
+There are three types of available under Michigan law:

-- Limited Guardianship: This type of guardianship requires voluntary parental consent for these court-sanctioned arrangements.
+- Limited Guardianship: This type of requires voluntary parental consent for these court-sanctioned arrangements.
 The parent(s) and the appointed guardian(s) must agree upon the limited guardianship placement plan.
-The plan must include the reason for the guardianship, how the parent(s) will maintain contact with the minor, the duration, financial support, and any other relevant provisions.
+The plan must include the reason for the, how the parent(s) will maintain contact with the minor, the duration, financial support, and any other relevant provisions.

 Learn more by taking a look at our conservatorship page.